raphaelseher/Morpheus/README.md

 * JSONObject -> `ArrayMap<String, Object>`

-You can write your own `AttributeMapper.java` and initialize Morpheus with your mapper.
+You can write your own AttributeMapper by extending `AttributeMapper.java` and initialize Morpheus with your mapper.

 # Contribution
 If you want to contritbute make your changes and make and pull request.
 I am thankfull for every help.